 Do you want to spend your last days in the comfort of your own home?
 Are there relationships that you would like to mend so you can die with the peace of mind of knowing you did your best?
 Would you like help with practical matters such as establishing needed services, funeral plans, or other legal matters?
 Would caregivers like to be given respite?
 Is spirituality important to you?

 These are just some of the questions that are asked by patients and their families and acted upon by the High Peaks Hospice staff.

 The care provided is driven by patients and families.
 Our nurses and staff members ask: What do you need?
 How can we help?
 What can we offer to help plan for the months and weeks ahead?

-Because you are encouraged to share your thoughts and visions of your final months and days hospice staff can help to make wishes come true.
-From the woman who wanted to throw herself a huge going away party, to the 92 year old woman who had one last wish – to parachute out of a plane.
-Helping these dreams come true is what hospice is all about.
+Because you are encouraged to share your thoughts and visions of your final months and days our staff can help to make patients’ wishes come true.
+From the woman who wanted to throw herself a huge going away party, to reuniting family members and military friends, to horseback riding, visiting the ocean, seeing one final Nascar race, or attending a Nashville motorcycle rally, helping make these final wishes a reality is what hospice is all about.

 The most common myth about hospice care is that hospice is about dying.
 Nothing could be further from the truth.
 The founder of the modern hospice movement, Dame Cicely Saunders, once wrote:

 “You matter because you are.
 You matter to the last moment of your life.
 And we will do all we can to not only help you die peacefully, but also to help you live until you die”.

 When faced with a terminal illness, people are often filled with fear.
 Often, this is fear of the unknown.
 Many questions can arise: What is it like to die?
 Will I be in pain?
 What will happen to my family?
 High peaks Hospice is here to address these questions with you.
 Staff and volunteers will provide the support and guidance patients and families need.
 By doing so, our hospice care provides hope, dignity, comfort and peace.